IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Ravindra Jadeja has 344 runs at an average of 43 and a strike rate of 81.13 in 17 ODI innings against Sri Lanka.
-He has also taken 25 wickets at an average of 41.76 in 26 ODI innings against Sri Lanka.
+Ravindra Jadeja has 348 runs at an average of 38.66 and a strike rate of 78.55 in 18 ODI innings against Sri Lanka.
+He has also taken 27 wickets at an average of 39.88 and a strike rate of 49.59 in 27 ODI innings against them.

 -